-Florida Memorial University 15800 NW 42nd Avenue Miami Gardens, Florida 33054 evidence of the cash payment.
+When payment is made in cash, the payer must receive a receipt and retain that receipt for future reference as evidence of the cash payment.
 Students or their representative should not send cash in the mail or pay cash to any person other than the University's Cashier.
 Students should ask for a receipt at the time of payment if one is not given.
 Personal checks are not accepted.